Loyola University Maryland

 Faculty and Curriculum Development Initiative

 Through this initiative, Loyola can invest in areas that are critical to the Jesuit, liberal arts education that prepares our students to be ready for anything and everything.
-Support in this area can create (or strengthen?) the Equity and Inclusion Faculty Fellows program and accelerate department-led initiatives to enhance the diversity and justice education Loyola offers.
+Support in this area can strengthen the Equity and Inclusion Faculty Fellows program and accelerate department-led initiatives to enhance the diversity and justice education Loyola offers.

-Diversity-Justice Requirement Change: The University’s goal is to increase the diversity course requirement from one to three courses over a five-year period with an intentional progression from introductory, to within-discipline practice, to mastery.
-Gifts will provide stipends for faculty to have course release time for they can revise a current offering so that it meets the standards of a diversity-justice course.
+Diversity-Justice Requirement Change: The University aims to increase the diversity course requirement from one to three courses over five years with an intentional progression from introductory to within-discipline practice to mastery.
+Gifts will provide stipends for faculty to have course release time to revise a current offering to meet the standards of a diversity-justice course.